frailsnail/testing/README.txt

-This is just a test with absolutely nothing important, trying to figure out github
+Figuring Github with this
+Writing interactive story
+All things belong to FrailSnail